G12project/healthcaresystem/README.md

 # Healthcare Information And Appointments Portal

+- This project aims to connect the healthcare service providers to the patients
-- Aim of this project is to save a patient the work, money and time before seeing a doctor
+- Patients will be able to make appointments from home hassle-free saving the work, money and time before seeing a doctor.
+No more long queues:)